l0kifs/web-explorer-mcp/README.md

 **Perfect for:** Developers who value privacy, work with sensitive data, or prefer not to depend on external services and subscriptions.

+## ⚠️ Responsible Use

+This tool is designed for **human-assisted AI interactions**, not for automated high-volume scraping:

+- 🚫 **Not for DDoS** - Do not use for overwhelming websites or search engines
+- 🚫 **Not for High-Speed Automation** - Avoid usage speeds significantly higher than a real user
+- 🚫 **Not for Fully Automated AI Agents** - Not recommended for high-performance autonomous agents
+- ✅ **Respect Infrastructure** - Honor website owners' business scenarios and infrastructure capabilities
+- ✅ **Follow robots.txt** - Respect crawling policies and rate limits

+**Use responsibly:** This tool is meant for legitimate research and development, not for abuse.

 ## Features

 - 🔍 **Web Search** - Search using local SearxNG (private, no API keys)